rebang/pythagoras/README.md

 # pythagoras
+compile with "gcc -g3 pytagoras.c -o nameofnewfile -lm"

-simply add "alias pyt='/path-to-pytagoras'" to the bottom of your .bashrc/.zshrc
+then simply add "alias pyt='/path-to-nameofnewfile'" to the bottom of your .bashrc/.zshrc

 command line tool for right triangle calculations